raspberrypilearning/python_scrolling/en/step_3.md

 [[[processing-stroke]]]

-**Tip:** You can use several simple shapes in the same function to create a more complex player.
+**Tip:** You can use several simple shapes in the same function to create a more complex obstacle.

 --- collapse ---